davidji99/terraform-provider-herokux/website/docs/r/postgres_mtls.html.markdown

 # herokux\_postgres\_mtls

-This resource manages the MTLS configuration of a Private or Shield Heroku Postgres databases.
+This resource manages the MTLS configuration of an existing Private or Shield Heroku Postgres databases.
 Essentially, this resource provisions and deprovisions MTLS for a target databse.

 ### Resource Timeouts
 During creation and deletion, this resource checks the status of the MTLS provisioning or deprovisioning.
-Both checks' default timeout is ~10 minutes, which can be customized via the `timeouts.mtls_provision_timeout` and `timeouts.mtls_deprovision_timeout` in your `provider` block.
+Both checks' default timeout is 10 minutes, which can be customized via the `timeouts.mtls_provision_timeout` and `timeouts.mtls_deprovision_timeout` in your `provider` block.

 For example: